SHIROIreaper/Networking-Journey-Log/cs50-cybersecurity/Notes/hashing.md

 ## Salting
 - Its a process by which a additional `salt` is introduced to the hash.
 - This ensures that even if 2 password are identical, due to the salt the hash corresponding to both would be different.
+- This further secures the plaintext from being acquired by the adversaries.